SUMMARY

 The Trump Administration Welcomed The Power Provided By The Innovation Authority Provision.
 According to the New York Times, “That’s a power that has been welcomed in an administration that has embraced broad executive power.
 Obama administration officials liked the innovation center power, too.
 But the Trump administration has gone further, experts said, in pursuing a variety of interesting ideas about how to reform health care delivery.
 Alex Azar, the secretary of Health and Human Services, has pointed enthusiastically to this authority at times, telling reporters last year that his ‘pen has a lot of power.’”
 [New York Times, 7/11/19]

-The “Improvements” Featured In Trump’s Executive Order Were Focused On Private Medicare Advantage Plans.
+Trump’s Executive Order Could Have Hurt Two-Thirds Of Medicare Enrollees.
 According to Vox, “‘The biggest implication is that despite the phrasing that this is designed to protect and improve Medicare, to the extent there are improvements they are all focused on the private Medicare Advantage plans that are by most measures overpaid compared to normal Medicare,’ Paul Van de Water of the liberal think tank Center on Budget and Policy Priorities said of the plan.
 ‘The Executive Order continues to privilege the Medicare Advantage plans and make some proposals that could disadvantage two-thirds of the Medicare enrollees.’”
 [Vox, 10/7/19]

 Trump’s Executive Order Called For Market Based Pricing Which Would Drive Up Medicare Costs Pushing Seniors To The Medicare Advantage Program.
 According to Salon, “Watch out, older Americans and people with disabilities!
 President Trump just announced a plan to give corporate health insurers more control over your health care.
 His new executive order calls for ‘market-based’ pricing, which would drive up costs for everyone with Medicare, eviscerate traditional Medicare, and steer more people into for-profit ‘Medicare Advantage’ plans.
 Seema Verma, the Trump appointee who heads the Centers for Medicare and Medicaid Services (CMS), may not have warned Trump about the slew of government audits revealing that many Medicare Advantage plans pose ‘an imminent and serious risk to the health of… enrollees.’
 They also overcharge taxpayers to the tune of $10 billion a year.
 In the last few years alone, CMS’ limited audits have highlighted major issues with Medicare Advantage plans.
 Reports from the Department of Health and Human Services Office of the Inspector General (OIG) and Government Accountability Office (GAO) have underscored these issues.
 They have recommended that CMS increase its oversight of Medicare Advantage plans and its enforcement efforts.”
 [Salon, 10/5/19]